 It’s a great time to be a small business!
-Websites are easier and more affordable to set up than every before.
+Websites are easier and more affordable to set up than ever before.
 Social media has greatly leveled the playing field between big business and small.
 Search engine optimization allows the independent, local shops the chance to be ranked at the top of search results with all the major, big box players.

 Once you’ve completed your keyword research, added title tags and meta descriptions to all the pages of your website, made sure all of your images have ALT tags and created a sitemap, you’ve done all that you can do to optimize your online presence, right?

-Below are 4 ways to populate Page 1 search engine results for your business, make certain your business is listed in the places that matter most, and increase the number of links back to your site.
+Below are 4 additional ways to populate Page 1 of search engine results for your small business, make certain your business is listed in the places that matter most, and increase the number of links back to your site.

-Optimize your Online Presence for Search Engines
+Other Ways to Optimize your Online Presence for Search Engines

-- Business blogging Along with building trust between you and your customers, showcasing your knowledge, and giving customers a reason to continue to return to your website, business blogs keep your otherwise-static site chock full of fresh content.
+- Business blogging Along with building trust between you and your customers, showcasing your knowledge, and giving customers a reason to continue to return to your website, business blogs keep your otherwise-static small business website chock full of fresh content.
 Each new blog post is a new link back to your site.
 Each new blog post is a new chance to rank on a new set of keywords related to your business.
 And the more search phrases you can rank for, the more often your business will be found.

 This 5-pronged approach to SEO (your website plus the 4 optimization tasks listed above) will provide you and your small business a solid strategy to position yourself well in the online marketplace.